Sprinkler Licensing · Certificate of Competency Holders

 Please note the COC will be responsible for obtaining a certification stamp and the instructions for this stamp will be provided to those who have been issued a current certification during the issuance process.

 The application form asks for the name of the company the COC will be working for.
-A COC must be employed by a currently licensed sprinkler contractor of the same level unless they wish to be certified as FOR DESIGN ONLY.
-If you wish to be FOR DESIGN ONLY, indicate that on the application as your employer.
+A COC must be employed by a currently licensed sprinkler contractor of the same level.

-NOTE: This certificate and stamp are valid from the date of issue until December 31 of the same year.
+NOTE: This certificate and stamp are valid from the date of issuance until December 31 of the same year.
 This is an annual certification program.

 If you have any questions regarding the Fire Sprinkler Licensing Program, please contact: